verbilonikita/Golden-Rose/README.md

 React/Redux/SASS

-Used the same API as for MealMaker
+Used the same API as for MealMaker (as for now)

 Halfway completed, but the most important features are implemented: